-We here at PPAA are all for the Philadelphia International Festival of the Arts (PIFA)–it’s great to have a major springtime performing arts festival in the city.
-But is it just a little strange in settling itself on a theme of Paris 1910–20, few of the shows and none of the literature seem to mention that there was a little war going on to be known as The Great War (and later World War 1), when more than 1.3 million French soldiers were killed, more than 4.3 million were wounded, and then a worldwide influenza epidemic followed the war, killing millions more?
+We’re all for the Philadelphia International Festival of the Arts (PIFA)–it’s great to have a major springtime performing arts festival in the city.
+But is it just a little strange that in a festival with a theme of Paris 1910–20, few of the shows and none of the literature seem to mention that there was a little war going on, one that became known as The Great War (and later World War I)?
+More than 1.3 million French soldiers were killed, more than 4.3 million were wounded, and then a worldwide influenza epidemic followed the war, killing millions more?
 In other words, the period of 1914-1920 was a period of death and destruction that had never been seen in the history of humankind.

 It was not a nice time.